aharonium/opensiddur.org/posts/HTML/prayers/secular-calendar/united-states/thanksgiving-day/prayer-for-the-government-of-the-united-states-of-america-presented-on-thanksgiving-day-by-k-k-shearith-israel-1789.html.md

 <html>
 <head></head>
 <body>
-Title: הַנּוֺתֵן תְּשׁוּעָה | Prayer for the Government of the United States of America, presented by Gershom Seixas on Thanksgiving Day 1789<br />
+Title: הַנּוֹתֵן תְּשׁוּעָה | Prayer for the Government of the United States of America, presented by Gershom Seixas on Thanksgiving Day 1789<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=22785">http://opensiddur.org/?p=22785</a>
 <p />